 Gratitude as a Crucial Virtue

-In life we all go through hard times and we all need to be helped sometimes – this doesn’t make us less human or less powerful.
-Hopefully we have all experienced gratitude from both perspectives: firstly as a receiver, then as a giver.
-We know then, that the best way to show our gratitude is by saying a sincere “thank you” to the helper and to pass on our own help to another person in need.
+In life, we all go through hard times and we all need to be helped sometimes – this doesn’t make us less human or less powerful.
+Hopefully, we have all experienced gratitude from both perspectives: firstly as a receiver, then as a giver.
+We know then, that the best way to show our gratitude is by saying a sincere “thank you” to the helper and to pass on our help to another person in need.
 After my experience, I felt an intense desire to help others in return.
 This is why I believe gratitude is such a special and crucial virtue.
-The importance of gratitude has been a fundamental focus of all the main religions (Buddhism, Christianity, Judaism, and Islam), and since the beginning of mankind gratitude has been regarded as one of the most important and most desirable virtues a human being could wish to possess.
+The importance of gratitude has been a fundamental focus of all the main religions (Buddhism, Christianity, Judaism, and Islam), and since the beginning of mankind, gratitude has been regarded as one of the most important and desirable virtues a human being could wish to possess.

-We should conclude by saying that gratitude was, still is and will be, an important virtue in our society.
+We should conclude by saying that gratitude was, still is, and will be, an important virtue in our society.
 It can change the way people interact and how they report to each other.
-So, the next time you want to express your gratitude to someone, leave aside the misconceptions that receiving help means you should feel vulnerable, dependable or weak, accept the help being offered to you, whatever its form, and become a helper when you have the chance.
+So, the next time you want to express your gratitude to someone, leave aside the misconceptions that receiving help means you should feel vulnerable, dependable, or weak, accept the help being offered to you, whatever its form, and become a helper when you have the chance.

 Written by Sorina Oprea, Edited by Jennifer McElroy